pettaa123/Event-MessengerM-Channel-Wire/README.md

-\# Event MessengerM Channel Wire
+# Event MessengerM Channel Wire

-This repo is inspired from \[MessengerM Advanced Messenger Channel by Jeff Kodosky](https://github.com/vipm-io/message-multiplexer-channel-wire)
+This repository is inspired by \[MessengerM Advanced Messenger Channel by Jeff Kodosky](https://github.com/vipm-io/message-multiplexer-channel-wire)

-LabVIEW Event Messenger Channel Wire with Subchannels.This flavor of native Event Messenger Channel overcomes the Limitation of unability to add channel wires into Arrays.
-It adds a Subchannel Input to the native Write.vi and Read Event Registration.vi
+It provides a LabVIEW Event Messenger Channel Wire with Subchannels.
+This variant of the native Event Messenger Channel overcomes the limitation of not being able to add channel wires into arrays.
+It introduces a Subchannel input to the native Write.vi and Read Event Registration.vi.